The arrival of COVID-19 has forced our country to face a major crisis.

 Eat Well: Plan meals to ensure the proper number of calories and nutrients.
 The USDA website is a great source of information for planning healthy meals.
-Click on this link to explore recommendations.

 Stay Connected to Your Community: Religious organizations, libraries, senior groups and families are finding creative ways that people can stay connected.
 Look into Skype, Zoom, and virtual services online and make some calls to find out about what is going on.